 Tired of catering to each person’s palette at dinner?
 It’s time to order pizza!
 A cheesy slice is easy, cheap and a universal crowd pleaser.
 DC’s burgeoning pizza scene means there’s something for everyone, from thin crust to deep dish pies—even picky eaters will want in on this gooey goodness.
 And the best part: in addition to on-site dining, each one of these restaurants offers no contact pick up and no contact delivery.
-Scroll on for the best places to enjoy an easy-peasy pizza dinner in the DMV.
+Scroll on for the best places to buy an easy-peasy pizza dinner near Washington, DC.

 You and your family have probably long loved the wood-fired pizzas at Pizzeria Paradiso’s, so it's time to bring a pie home!
 If you're ready for on-sight dining, it's nice to know this popular pizzeria offers a little tableside entertainment; their open kitchens let little ones can ooh and ahh at their pizzas being made.
 You might learn a thing or two yourself about pizza perfection.

 COVID-19 Update: Pizzeria Paradiso is currently offering indoor/outdoor dining, reservations, curbside pick up and delivery at all locations.
 You can also get beer to-go.

 This neighborhood gem truly caters to all needs.
 Everyone will love the pizza (with vegan and gluten-free options), and Mom and Dad (and adventurous tykes) should save room for the wood-roasted spaghetti squash, cauliflower, and beets.
 Or the Tin Roof Sundae.
 Or both—we won’t tell.

 COVID-19 Update: The dining room and patio is open; Comet Ping Pong also offers pick up and delivery.
 It is strongly suggested to make reservations if you want to eat at the restaurant.